 Those experiences fueled my desire to enter private practice as an estate planning attorney, later expanding to elder law.
 My experience as an educator leads directly to my appreciation of the importance of helping clients learn and understand their own estate matters—their needs, their options, and their best interests.
 My experience working in long term care aids me in understanding the complex nature of navigating the areas of public benefits for seniors and those with disabilities.
 My experience in management and publications showcases an attention to detail and research, necessary for creating the best individual plans for each client under the law.
 But mostly, my experience in working through these areas in my own family enforce in me the essential nature of building trusted relationships with clients to assist them in these areas of life and living, and of death.

+My passion is in helping make this process easier on individuals and families, having been there myself.
+More so, my goal is in making sure each plan is designed specifically for each client.
+This isn’t a one-size-fit-all area of law.
 I understand too well the pitfalls of using forms and fill-in-the-blank materials for an estate plan.
 I understand the worry of providing for a family member financially in the midst of medical crisis, nearing end of life.
 And I understand the importance of staying educated in this area of the law.
 I want to help you create the best estate plan that meets your needs and help you sort through the complicated areas of providing for family members who are elderly or disabled.
 Working together, I want to help you find the peace of mind that comes with knowing you’ve planned well.